What to Do When Your Well Stops Working

 - Burnt or blackened electrical contacts

-- Clogged nipple (the pipe under the switch that detects pressure)
+- A clogged nipple (the pipe under the switch that detects pressure)

 - A waterlogged or failed pressure tank overworking the system